Flourless Zucchini Muffins

 Weekend Food Prep:

-Low-Carb and Flourless Zucchini Muffins have been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+Flourless Zucchini Muffins have been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-(Makes 6 muffins but can easily be doubled, recipe inspired by Zucchini Bread from The Gluten-Free Almond Flour Cookbook by Elena Amsterdam; new version adapted and tested many times by Kalyn and Kara.
+Recipe originally inspired by Zucchini Bread from The Gluten-Free Almond Flour Cookbook by Elena Amsterdam; new version adapted and tested many times by Kalyn and Kara.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 The almond flour used in these Low-Carb and Flourless Zucchini Muffins also makes them gluten-free, and with the Golden Monkfruit Sweetener (affiliate link) I used they’re low in carbs.
-Flourless Zucchini Muffins are a good choice for the South Beach Diet, since almonds contains “good fat” and are a healthful ingredient; however, nut flours are a limited food so these muffins would be too calorie-dense for phase one.
+Flourless Zucchini Muffins aralso a good choice for the original South Beach Diet, since almonds contains “good fat” and are a healthful ingredient; however, nut flours are a limited food so these muffins would be too calorie-dense for phase one of South Beach.

 Find More Recipes Like This One: